shfiorenza/CyLaKS/mgh_model/README.md

 For program:
- .yaml files contain parameters; can be created using any text-editor .file files are the output of ./sim
+ .yaml files contain parameters; can be created using any text-editor .file & .dat files are the output of ./sim

 For makefile:
 # DEBUG mode